Vetle Sjåstad Christiansen

 Vetle Sjåstad Christiansen (born 12 May 1992) is a Norwegian biathlete.

 Early life

-Christiansen was born in Geilo, a centre in the municipality of Hol, to Randi Sjåstad and her husband, Georg William Christiansen.
+Sjåstad Christiansen was born in Geilo, a centre in the municipality of Hol, to Randi Sjåstad and her husband, Georg William Christiansen.
 His younger sister, Tiril Sjåstad Christiansen, is a successful freestyle skier.

-Christiansen began his career by racing in biathlon and cross-country skiing as a junior on the national level.
+Sjåstad Christiansen began his career by racing in biathlon and cross-country skiing as a junior on the national level.
 In his youth, his greatest idol was Ole Einar Bjørndalen.
-Christiansen learned much about how to train from literature of and about Bjørndalen, and was inspired by Bjørndalen's training mentality, and started training a lot and hard from a very early age.
-On the last day of the 2004 World Championships, Christiansen set a long-term goal of qualifying for the 2014 Winter Olympics.
-In 2008, Christiansen entered the Norwegian College of Elite Sport in Geilo.
+Sjåstad Christiansen learned much about how to train from literature of and about Bjørndalen, and was inspired by Bjørndalen's training mentality, and started training a lot and hard from a very early age.
+On the last day of the 2004 World Championships, Sjåstad Christiansen set a long-term goal of qualifying for the 2014 Winter Olympics.
+In 2008, Sjåstad Christiansen entered the Norwegian College of Elite Sport in Geilo.